- Metal and polymer construction

 Some models come with a retractable stock to adjust your rifle sizes.
 Foldable stocks allow for easier transportation of guns.
-Polymerized stocks can withstand tear and wear, giving you incredible value on your spending.
+Polymerized stocks can withstand tear and wear, giving you incredible value for your spending.

 Airsoft Sniper Rifle Barrel, Trigger, and Bolts

 The leading rifles have all-metal bolts, triggers, and barrels.
 Metallic parts ensure low recoil and improved reliability for users.

 When it comes to airsoft sniper rifles – barrels do matter and play a role in both – the accuracy and velocity of your shot.
 When you are ready to upgrade your sniper rifle barrel, the most important thing you need to know first is the barrel-to-cylinder ratio.

 If you get this wrong, you will have an inefficient setup resulting in a loss of power, accuracy, and consistency and possibly damaging some parts of your airsoft sniper rifle.

 An airsoft trigger upgrade will allow you to install a stronger spring for a spring-powered bolt action sniper rifle.
 A 90-degree trigger box is one of the most common trigger box setups to sun on most VS10 platform setups and is a good choice to go with.